ClintonEnyinna/enumerable_methods/README.md

 ## Description of the project

->Rebuild of some of the most used Enumerable methods (each, each_with_index, select, all?, any?, none?, count, map, inject) practicing the use of "yield" and "Proc"
+>Rebuild of some of the most used Enumerable methods (each, each_with_index, select, all?, any?, none?, count, map, inject) practicing the use of "yield" and "Proc" and testing them with Rspec to make sure they have the same functionality.

 ## Getting Started

-You can download the enumerable.rb file and include it in your project.
+You can download the enumerable.rb file and include it in your project. (require './enumerable.rb')

 ## How to Use